 Plus500 expresses prices of CFDS in the form of a buy sell spread.
 At the time of writing, the spread on the Bitcoin CFD was $2.80, and the CFD price was; Buy: $206.20 Sell: $203.40.

-The only fee charged by Plus500, is a maintenance fee, which is expressed as a percentage, and charged once a day at a predetermined hour.
+There are some fees with Plus500, and any trade you open will not be in profit until you are ahead of the fees.
+One fee we experienced wasbthe maintenance fee, which is expressed as a percentage, and charged once a day at a predetermined hour.
 Plus500 expresses this in your own local time.

 For the instruments we looked at, the times fees are charged in our time zone are:

 The daily premium charged varies between instruments and is expressed as a percentage

 - Bitcoin premium is 0.10% both buy and sell

 - Gold premium is 0.014% both buy and sell

 - AUD/USD, the buy premium is 0.0190%, and the sell is 0.0160%.

 The difference in buy sell premium on the forex instrument, is due to interest rate differentials and other factors which influence the borrowing costs associated with investing in two currencies at the same time.